rust-lang/rfcs/text/0000-cargo-report-future-incompat.md

- * (The `unwary` developer *can* file issues against `brash` or even contribute code to fix `brash`, but that does not resolve the immediate problem until new version of `brash` is released by its maintainer.)
+ * (The `unwary` developer *can* file issues against `brash` or even contribute code to fix `brash`, but that does not resolve the immediate problem until a new version of `brash` is released by its maintainer.)

 Therefore the diagnostics associated with building upstream